michael-0brien/cryojax/README.md

 ## JAX transformations

 CryoJAX is built on JAX to make use of JIT-compilation, automatic differentiation, and vectorization for cryo-EM data analysis.
+These operations are implemented as function transformations in JAX.
+If you aren't familiar with these transformations, see the [JAX documentation](https://docs.jax.dev/en/latest/key-concepts.html#transformations).

-Below are examples of each in cryoJAX's recommended pattern of performing these transformations using [`equinox`](https://docs.kidger.site/equinox/).
+Below are examples of implementing these transformations leveraging the package [`equinox`](https://docs.kidger.site/equinox/).
 To learn more about how `equinox` assists with JAX transformations, see [here](https://docs.kidger.site/equinox/all-of-equinox/#2-filtering).

 ### Your first JIT compiled function